Safety on Outings Policy

 Procedure

-1. The ratio of adults to children on any outing will never be less than 3:1 (under 5’s) and 6:1 (including over 5’s).
+1. The ratio of adults to children on any outing will never be less than 4:1 (under 5’s) and 6:1 (including over 5’s).

-3. I obtain written parental permission for children to take part in regular, local outings whilst in my care and talk to parents about proposed upcoming outings.
+3. I obtain parental permission for children to take part in regular, local outings whilst in my care and talk to parents about proposed upcoming outings.

-5. I keep records for parental inspection of any vehicles in which children are transported, including insurance details and MOT certificates.
+7. I keep records for parental inspection of any vehicles in which children are transported, including insurance details and MOT certificates.

-If a child goes missing I will: -
+If a child goes missing, I will: -

 2. Tell the police, provide a description and search the area.